ServiceNow/radar.apple.com/WebViewFileUpload/README.md

 ### Description
 When a view controller with a WKWebView view is presented from another view controller and we try to upload a file with an html form, we get prompted with UIDocumentMenuViewController's options.
 After selecting any of the options, the WKWebView view controller is being dismissed and a UIImagePickerViewController is never presented.
-This is because the WKWebView view controller receives two "dismissViewController:animated:"" calls instead of just one which causes our WKWebView to be incorrectly dismissed.
+This is because the WKWebView view controller receives two "dismissViewController:animated:" calls instead of just one which causes our WKWebView to be incorrectly dismissed.

 ### Steps to Reproduce
 1. Create custom view controller with WKWebView view instance.